avajs/ava/docs/recipes/babel.md

 ## Use webpack aliases in babel-transpiled files

+[Webpack aliases](https://webpack.js.org/configuration/resolve/#resolve-alias) can be used to provide a shortcut to deeply nested or otherwise inconvenient paths.
+If you already use aliases in your source files, you'll need to set this up so Babel can correctly resolve imports.
+This also could help easily reference your source files from tests - e.g. `import MySource from 'myModule/mySource'` instead of `import MySource from '../../src/myModule/mySource'`.

 You'll need to install `babel-plugin-webpack-alias-7` as a devDependency.
 Then you can add the plugin to your babel config, likely under either `ava.babel.testOptions` or `babel.env.test`.

 ```json